mihiryerande/project-euler-051/README.md

-# UNFINISHED

-Still need to work on this...

 # Project Euler - Problem 51 - Prime Digit Replacements
 By replacing the 1st digit of the 2-digit number \*3, it turns out that six of the nine possible values: 13, 23, 43, 53, 73, and 83, are all prime.